-(i) On the AWS EC2 platform, the Continuous Compliance Engine must have sufficient memory to operate when multiple masking jobs are running.
-Our recommendation is to provide 8 GB of memory for the Continuous Compliance Engine in addition to any memory that will be used by running jobs.
+On the AWS EC2 platform, the Delphix Masking Engine must have sufficient memory to operate when multiple masking jobs are running.
+Our recommendation is to provide 8 GB of memory for the Delphix Masking Engine in addition to any memory that will be used by running jobs.

-Requirements Notes Virtual Private Cloud You must deploy the Delphix Engine and all of the source and target environments in a VPC network to ensure that private IP addresses are static and do not change when you restart instances.
-When adding environments to the Delphix Engine, you must use the host's VPC (static private) IP addresses.
+Requirements Notes Virtual Private - You must deploy the Delphix Engine and all of the source and target environments in a VPC Cloud network to ensure that private IP addresses are static and do not change when you restart instances. - When adding environments to the Delphix Engine, you must use the host's VPC (static private) IP addresses.
 Static Public IP The EC2 Delphix instance must be launched with a static IP address; however, the default behavior for VPC instances is to launch with a dynamic public IP address - which can change whenever you restart the instance.
 If you're using a public IP address for your Delphix Engine, static IP addresses can only be achieved by using assigned AWS Elastic IP Addresses.
-Security Group Configuration The default security group will only open port 22 for SSH access.
-You must modify the security group to allow access to all of the networking ports used by the Delphix Engine and the various source and target engines.
+Security Group The default security group will only open port 22 for SSH access.
+You must modify the security Configuration group to allow access to all of the networking ports used by the Delphix Engine and the various source and target engines.

-Storage configurations
+Storage Configurations

-(i) You must always attach a minimum of 2 storage pools to the Delphix Engine; one for rpool and other for domain0 pool.
+You must always attach a minimum of 2 storage pools to the Delphix Engine; one for rpool and other for domain0 pool.

-EBS configuration
+EBS Configuration

-Deploying Delphix on AWS EC2 requires EBS-provisioned IOPS volumes.
+Deploying Delphix on AWS EC2 requires EBS provisioned IOPS volumes.
 Since EBS volumes are connected to EC2 instances via the network, other network activity on the instance can affect throughput to EBS volumes.
-EBS-optimized instances provide guaranteed throughput to EBS volumes and are required to provide consistent and predictable storage performance.
+EBS optimized instances provide guaranteed throughput to EBS volumes and are required to provide consistent and predictable storage performance.

-Requirements Notes EBS Provisioned IOPS Volumes Delphix does not support the use of instance store volumes.
-Use EBS volumes with provisioned IOPs in order to provide consistent and predictable performance.
-The number of provisioned IOPs depends on the All attached storage devices must be EBS volumes. estimated IO workload on the Delphix Engine. - Provisioned IOPs volumes must be configured with a volume size to provisioned IOPs per the EBS Volume Types guidelines. - I/O requests of up to 256 kilobytes (KB) are counted as a single I/O operation (IOP) for provisioned IOPs volumes.
+Requirements Notes EBS Provisioned IOPS - Delphix does not support the use of instance store volumes.
+Volumes Use EBS volumes with provisioned IOPs in order to provide consistent and Note: All attached storage predictable performance.
+The number of provisioned IOPs depends on the estimated devices must be EBS IO workload on the Delphix Engine. volumes. - Provisioned IOPs volumes must be configured with a volume size of at least 30 GiB times the number of provisioned IOPs.
+For example, for a provisioned volume of 3000 IOPs, you would need at least 100 GiB since the volume required is at least thirty times the provisioned IOP. - I/O requests of up to 256 kilobytes (KB) are counted as a single I/O operation (IOP) for provisioned IOPs volumes.
 Each volume can be configured for up to 4,000 IOPs.

-System disk
+System Disk